hpc/charliecloud/doc-src/ch-run_desc.rst

   :code:`-j`, :code:`--join`
     use the same container (namespaces) as peer :code:`ch-run` invocations

+  :code:`--join-pid=PID`
+    join the namespaces of an existing process

   :code:`--join-ct=N`
     number of :code:`ch-run` peers (implies :code:`--join`; default: see below)